Limousine: Etymology

-The word limousine is derived from the name of the French region Limousin; however, how the area's name was transferred to the car is uncertain.
+The word limousine is derived from the name of the French region Limousin, however how the area's name came to be applied to the car is uncertain.

 One possibility involves a particular type of carriage hood or roof that physically resembled the raised hood of the cloak worn by the shepherds there.

 An alternate etymology speculates that some early chauffeurs wore a Limousin-style cloak in the open driver's compartment for protection from the weather.
 The name was then extended to this particular type of car with a permanent top projecting over the chauffeur.
 This former type of automobile had an enclosed passenger compartment seating three to five persons, with only a roof projecting forward over the open driver's area in the front.

 History

 Wealthy owners of expensive carriages and their passengers were accustomed to their private compartments leaving their coachman or driver outside in all weathers.
 When automobiles arrived, the same people required a similar arrangement for their chauffeurs.
 As such, the 1916 definition of limousine by the US Society of Automobile Engineers is "a closed car seating three to five inside, with driver's seat outside".

 In Great Britain, the limousine de-ville was a version of the limousine town car where the driver's compartment was outside and had no weather protection.
 The limousine-landaulet variant (also sold in the United States) had a removable or folding roof section over the rear passenger seat.

 In the United States, sub-categories of limousines in 1916 were the berline, defined as "a limousine having the driver's seat entirely enclosed", and the brougham, described as "a limousine with no roof over the driver's seat."